 Current Credit Usage = 50%

 Stick to a firm budget to avoid letting your credit card balances continue to creep higher.
 Evaluate your income in relation to fixed expenses.
 Try to keep your spending within your means.
 As you have extra funds, place them in a savings account so that you’re prepared for unexpected expenses…or those holiday gifts you’d like to buy.

 Once you fall behind on payments, the creditor may choose to assign or sell your obligation to a collection agency or law firm collector.
 It’s important to know your rights and the laws that protect you from abusive collection tactics.
 Whether you owe the debt or not, the collector must follow the law.

-Flitter Milz is an experienced consumer protection law firm that pursues cases against collection agencies and collection law firms.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of abusive collection practices.
 Contact Us for a free evaluation to determine whether your consumer rights have been violated.